 Still, as we mentioned earlier, a lack of THC or other cannabinoids doesn't necessarily make weed stems entirely useless.

-Before you throw out your stems, consider what you can do with them first:
+Before you throw out your stems, consider what you can do with them first.

 What Can I Do With Weed Stems?

-Make Marijuana Tea
+Make Cannabis Tea

 One of the best things to do with your weed stems is brew cannabis tea.